Speed of electricity

-The word electricity refers generally to the movement of electrons (or other charge carriers) through a conductor in the presence of a potential difference or an electric field.
+The word electricity refers generally to the movement of electrons, or other charge carriers, through a conductor in the presence of a potential difference or an electric field.
 The speed of this flow has multiple meanings.
-In everyday electrical and electronic devices, the signals travel as electromagnetic waves typically at 50%–99% of the speed of light in vacuum, while the electrons themselves move much more slowly; see drift velocity and electron mobility.
+In everyday electrical and electronic devices, the signals travel as electromagnetic waves typically at 50%–99% of the speed of light in vacuum.
+The electrons themselves move much more slowly.
+See Drift velocity and Electron mobility.

 Electromagnetic waves

-The speed at which energy or signals travel down a cable is actually the speed of the electromagnetic wave traveling along (guided by) the cable.
-I.e., a cable is a form of a waveguide.
-The propagation of the wave is affected by the interaction with the material(s) in and surrounding the cable, caused by the presence of electric charge carriers (interacting with the electric field component) and magnetic dipoles (interacting with the magnetic field component).
-These interactions are typically described using mean field theory by the permeability and the permittivity of the materials involved.